 more frequently asked questions

-There is no safe level of lead in the body.
-Schools are encouraged to take action to lower any level of lead in drinking water.
+Because there is no safe level of lead, the Health Department has established a Vermont Health Advisory of 1 ppb, and encourages schools to take action to ensure lead levels in drinking water are as low as possible.
 Many of the same easy, low-cost fixes used when lead levels are high can also be used to lower lead levels.

 Exposure to lead is a public health concern in Vermont.
 Possible sources include dust from chipping or peeling lead-based paint, toys, keys, jewelry, pottery, dishes, contaminated soil, old plumbing pipes and fixtures, imported candy and foods, and antique, vintage and salvaged goods.
 While a major source of lead poisoning in Vermont children is paint, lead in plumbing pipes and fixtures can add to a person’s overall lead exposure.
 Learn about lead hazards and how to prevent lead poisoning

 The Health Department encourages all homeowners—on town water or private wells—to test their drinking water for lead.
-The Health Department Laboratory offers the test for $12.
+The Health Department Laboratory offers the first draw and flush test kits for $24.
 Order a lead in drinking water test kit

 The Agency of Education encourages parents, staff and faculty to contact the school district superintendent or the school board if you want to advocate for your school to have its water tested for lead.

 The Health Department recommends following the EPA’s 3Ts Toolkit for Reducing Lead in Drinking Water in Schools.
 Here are some guidelines to help you get started:

 - Collect samples in 250 mL (milliliter) bottles from every tap that is used for drinking and cooking.

 - Allow water to sit in pipes unused for eight to 18 hours before collecting samples.
 Do not sample on the day following a weekend, holiday or school break.